Skip to main contentSkip to footer

 In addition to her contributions to television and literature, Sonia Manzano is a vocal advocate for social change.
 Her career continues to inspire audiences and readers with her enduring influence.

-Sonia Manzano continues to leave her mark as Granny Isa in "Alma's Way," an animated children's television series created and executive produced by her at Fred Rogers Productions.
-The show centers around Alma Rivera, a 6-year-old Puerto Rican girl navigating her Latino neighborhood and showcasing decision-making and social awareness skills.
+Sonia Manzano continues to leave her mark as Granny Isa in "Alma's Way," an animated PBS KIDS television series from Fred Rogers Productions that she created and executive produced along with executive producer Ellen Doherty of Fred Rogers Productions.
+The show centers around Alma Rivera, a 6-year-old Puerto Rican girl navigating her diverse neighborhood and showcasing decision-making and social awareness skills.

-During Hispanic Heritage Month, the show returns with a storyline in which Alma tries to bring her grandparents back together so her family can be united.
+During Hispanic Heritage Month, the show will premiere new episodes with a storyline in which Alma tries to bring her grandparents back together so her family can be united.
 Additionally, the show features Alma and her family and friends visiting the American Museum of Natural History.
-It accurately portrays the museum and its popular exhibits, providing families with the opportunity to experience them regardless of location.
+It accurately portrays the museum and its popular exhibits, allowing families to experience them regardless of location.

 Sonia Manzano© Sonia Manzano